Helter Skelter (scenario): Background

-As assembled by Bugliosi, the evidence of the vision indicated that Manson had been predicting racial conflict for some time before he used the term Helter Skelter.
+As assembled by Bugliosi, the evidence of the vision indicated that Manson had been predicting racial conflict for some time before he used the term "Helter Skelter".
 According to Paul Watkins, he first used the term at a gathering of the Family on New Year's Eve 1968 at Myers Ranch, near California's Death Valley.
 The apocalyptic scenario had Manson as the war's ultimate beneficiary and its musical cause.
 With the Family, Manson would create an album whose songs would bear messages as subtle as those he had heard in songs of the Beatles.
-These would draw the "love"—the hippies in Haight-Ashbury— to join the family.
+These would draw the "love"—the hippies in Haight-Ashbury—to join the Family.

 In the vision's logic, black men would thus be deprived of the white women whom the political changes of the 1960s had made sexually available to them; they would lash out in violent crimes against whites.
 Manson, according to Family member Brooks Poston, "said a group of real blacks would come out of the ghettos and do an atrocious crime in the richer sections of Los Angeles and other cities.
 They would do an atrocious murder with stabbing, killing, cutting bodies to pieces, smearing blood on the walls, writing 'pigs' on the walls ... in the victims' own blood."

 When frightened whites, according to Watkins and Tex Watson, would retaliate with a murderous rampage, militant blacks would exploit it to provoke a war of near-extermination between racist and non-racist whites over the treatment of blacks.
 In the wake of that, black militants would arise to finish off the few white survivors and to kill off all non-blacks.

-In this holocaust, as Watkins went on to explain, the members of the enlarged Family would have little to fear; they would wait out the war in a secret city underneath Death Valley, a city they'd reach through a hole in the ground.
+In this holocaust, according to Watkins, the members of the enlarged Family would have little to fear; they would wait out the war in a secret city underneath Death Valley, a city they'd reach through a hole in the ground.
 Upon the war's conclusion, they would be the only remaining whites.
 Emerging from underground, they would rule the blacks, who, having "completed the white man's karma", would want no longer to kill.
 Proving, as Watkins explained, incapable of running the world, blacks would go to Manson, who'd "scratch [the black man's] fuzzy head and kick him in the butt and tell him to go pick the cotton and go be a good nigger."